senesis/CAMMAC/doc/source/notebooks/parameters.rst

 which is the first code cell. **The parameters are generally documented in that first cell, otherwise their meaning is described hereafter.**

-Notebook's second cell usually supersedes the value on some parameetrs, provided the 'do_test' parameter is set to True in first cell (which is the default).
-This allows to test the notebook on a small-size problem
+A further notebook cell usually supersedes the value of some parameters, provided the ``do_test\\ parameter is set to True in first cell (which is the default).
+This allows that the default behaviour is to test the notebook on a small-size problem

 This first cell also has a Jupyter metadata wich name is 'parameters' and which allows `papermill`_ to supersede first cell's parameters values when it runs the notebook (such as in `batch mode
 <batch_mode>`; this is actually the way it knows after which cell it
 should include the parameters which it is provided with

+Note that the combination of both features implies that ``do_test`` should be set to False when launching in batch mode, except when purposely wishing to activate the test paramaters set.

 .. _user_python_settings: